Kitsune-San/PROJECT_GENESIS/README.md

 # What is PROJECT GENESIS?
-PROJECT HAKAI, is my own intelligence network containing a wide arange of tools, programs, apps and systems that are aimed to be stand-alone, self-reliant and a tiny bit off the grid if you so wish to call it that.
+PROJECT GENESIS, is my own intelligence network containing a wide arange of tools, programs, apps and systems that are aimed to be stand-alone, self-reliant and a tiny bit off the grid if you so wish to call it that.

 # What does PROJECT GENESIS CONTAIN:
 I don't plan on stopping after these, but here is the current list.